Abstract

 The probability that a participant will purchase 0, 1, 2, or 3 tickets is calculated using the SoftMax function such that:

-where β is an inverse temperature parameter, α1−;3 are parameters that represent participants' fixed tendencies to purchase 1, 2, or 3 tickets respectively, and ρ is a perseveration parameter that represents participant tendency to purchase the same number of tickets as in the last trial (nt−1).
+where β is an inverse temperature parameter, α1−3 are parameters that represent participants’ fixed tendencies to purchase 1, 2, or 3 tickets respectively, and ρ is a perseveration parameter that represents participant tendency to purchase the same number of tickets as in the last trial (nt−1).
 A0 is set to 0 to maintain parameter identifiability.

 We compared the aforementioned models to a null model wherein participants have distinct preferences among different number of tickets (α1−3) and perseveration (ρ) but no latent controllability estimates (β = 0 in equation 12).
 We also evaluated variants of both models that replaced the SoftMax-based exploration (governed by inverse temperature β) with a decaying epsilon-greedy approach.
-This epsilon-greedy variant, which begins with a fixed exploration rate that decreases with the number of trials57, performed significantly worse at explaining participants' choices compared to the SoftMax-based models.
+This epsilon-greedy variant, which begins with a fixed exploration rate that decreases with the number of trials59, performed significantly worse at explaining participants’ choices compared to the SoftMax-based models.

 Prior controllability and elasticity beliefs

-To capture prior biases that planets are controllable and elastic, we introduced parameters γcontrollability and γelasticity, each computed by multiplying the direction (λ – 0.5) and strength (ϵ) of individuals' prior belief. Λcontrollability and λelasticity range between 0 and 1, where values above 0.5 indicate a bias towards high controllability and elasticity, and values below 0.5 indicate a bias towards low controllability and elasticity, whereas ϵcontrollability, ϵelasticity (ϵ > 0) capture the confidence in the bias.
-These parameters were thus used to initialize the beta distributions representing participants' beliefs:
+To capture prior biases that planets are controllable and elastic, we introduced parameters γcontrollability and γelasticity, each computed by multiplying the direction (λ – 0.5) and strength (ɛ) of individuals’ prior belief. λcontrollability and λelasticity range between 0 and 1, with values above 0.5 indicating a bias towards high controllability or elasticity, and values below 0.5 indicating a bias towards low controllability or elasticity. ɛcontrollability and ɛelasticity. are positively valued parameters capturing confidence in the bias.
+Parameter recovery analyses confirmed both good recoverability (see S2 Table) and low confusion between bias direction and strength (ɛcontrollability→λcontrollability = −.07, λcontrollability→ɛcontrollability = −.16, ɛelasticity→λelasticity = .15, λelasticity→ɛelasticity = .04), ensuring that observed biases and their relation to psychopathology do not merely reflect slower learning (Supplementary Figure 4), which can result from changes in bias strength but not direction.

-a controllability is multiplied by 2 so that in the absence of a bias, it would have equal preference for purchasing 0 to 3 tickets (this requires that .
+a controllability is multiplied by 2 so that in the absence of a bias, it would have equal preference for purchasing 0 to 3 tickets (this requires that

 For consistency, in the ‘controllability model’, the controllability estimates for each ticket quantity are initialized for each ticket quantity n, where n={1,2,3}, as: